Jammerwoch/jawk/README.md

 jawk is not a drop-in replacement for awk; what would be the point of that?
 Instead, jawk takes the basic concept of awk (a terse, data-driven language), and implements that with JavaScript syntax.
-If you use JavavScript every day (and if you work in the web world, you probably do), and you love awk, and you're tired of remembering a million syntactic idiosyncracies, well, awk just might be for you.
+If you use JavavScript every day (and if you work in the web world, you probably do), and you love awk, and you're tired of remembering a million syntactic idiosyncracies, well, jawk just might be for you.

 What's Working
 --------------